Self produced work

 You need to consider WHY, WHAT and HOW your potential user will consider to adopt your product.

-WHY both from the task or the values and views associated to the product.
+WHY the task or the values and views associated to the product.

 WHAT the product functionalities.